-While we celebrate National Nurses Week each year in May--because of their ongoing contributions to quality healthcare--nurses should be celebrated every day.
+While we celebrate National Nurses Week each year, because of their ongoing contributions to quality healthcare, nurses should be celebrated every day.
 They’re that important.

 Since our nation’s population has become more diverse along with patient demographics, it’s important for nursing to keep pace.
 According to the U.S. Census Bureau, ethnic and racial minorities already are nearly 40 percent of the population and likely will comprise the majority within 25-30 years.
 A diverse nursing force is better-equipped to reduce the health disparities and deliver expanded, quality care to that changing “face of America.”